Elder abuse: Perpetrators

 The majority of abusers are relatives, typically the older adult's spouse/partner or sons and daughters, although the type of abuse differs according to the relationship.
 In some situations the abuse is "domestic violence grown old," a situation in which the abusive behavior of a spouse or partner continues into old age.
 In some situations, an older couple may be attempting to care and support each other and failing, in the absence of external support.
 In the case of sons and daughters, it tends to be that of financial abuse, justified by a belief that it is nothing more than the "advance inheritance" of property, valuables, and money.

 Though corporate abusers, such as brokerage firms and bank trust companies have been considered too regulated to be able to abuse the elderly, cases of such abuse have been reported.
 Such corporate abuse might escape notice both because they have more aptitude at methods of abuse that can go undetected and because they are protected by attorneys and the government in ways that individuals are not.

 Within paid care environments, abuse can occur for a variety of reasons.
 Some abuse is the willful act of cruelty inflicted by a single individual upon an older person.
 In fact, a case study in Canada suggests that the high elder abuse statistics are from repeat offenders who, like in other forms of abuse, practice elder abuse for the schadenfreude associated with the act.
 More commonly, institutional abuses or neglect may reflect lack of knowledge, lack of training, lack of support, or insufficient resourcing.
 Institutional abuse may be the consequence of common practices or processes that are part of running of a care institution or service.
 Sometimes this type of abuse is referred to as "poor practice," although this term reflects the motive of the perpetrator (the causation) rather than the impact upon the older person.

-With the aging of today's population, there is the potential that elder abuse will increase unless it is more comprehensively recognized and addressed.